 One of the things to do in Argentina: admiring Iguazu waterfalls from the Garganta del Diablo

 What makes the Iguazu waterfalls one of the places to visit in Argentina is the fact that it is a unique site.
 It is an all encompassing experience.
-Visual as much as auditive, as I could hear the roar of the waterfalls long before I could actually see them.
-But I also felt the water, as the power of the waterfalls is so strong that the water sprinkled all over me.
+Visual as much as auditive, you can hear the roar of the waterfalls long before you actually get to see them.

 There are many things to do in Argentina in Iguazu National Park.
 It is possible to go rafting, hiking on various trails (such as the Black Well Trail and the slippery Sendero Macuco) and even kayaking.
 One of the most interesting experiences, apparently, is seeing the full moon from the Garganta del Diablo, when the natural light illuminates the waterfalls.
 I didn’t get to do this as the full moon can only be enjoyed on 5 consecutive nights per month and I wasn’t visiting Iguazu during one of those days.